zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 </thead>
 <tbody>
 <tr><td><code>token</code></td>
-<td><p>A token generated by the application.</p>
+<td><p>A Token generated by the application.</p>
 <p>This parameter is optional if the user uses a static App ID.
 In this case, pass NULL as the parameter value.</p>
-<p>If the user uses a token, Agora issues an additional App Certificate to you.
-You can then generate a user key using the algorithm and App Certificate provided by Agora for user authentication on the server.</p>
+<p>If the user uses a Token, Agora issues an additional App Certificate to the application developers.
+The developers can then generate a user key using the algorithm and App Certificate provided by Agora for user authentication on the server.</p>
-<p>In most cases, the static App ID will suffice.
-For added security, use a token.</p>
+<p>In most circumstances, the static App ID will suffice.
+For added security, use a Token.</p>
 </td>
 </tr>
 <tr/>